harshitkaushik444555/harshit-aws-cloud-repository/AWS-Projects/Kubernetes-End-To-End-Project-On-EKS.md

 To delete already existing cluster go to CloudFormation in aws and select the cluster and delete it.

-6. Next thing is to download kubeconfig file because you will not have to go to aws ui and inside the cluster to check resources like pods, service etc.
+Step 6.
+Next thing is to download kubeconfig file because you will not have to go to aws ui and inside the cluster to check resources like pods, service etc.

 To download:
 ```
 aws eks update-kubeconfig --name demo-cluster --region us-east-1
 ```

-7. Now Proceed with deployment of actual application. create fargate profile and a namespace for the application using below commands.
+Step 7.
+Now Proceed with deployment of actual application. create fargate profile and a namespace for the application using below commands.
 You cqn also use default namespace.
 ```
     eksctl create fargateprofile \